-TABLE B-20.3: Footpaths Matrix Main activities The Process Pre-requisite Compliance with References Comments Pedestrian Lodge a Prepare survey details as howing pedestrian Applies also to development pedestrian Applies also to the male between the showing access boundary (acces) and the showing pedestrian and the pedestrian and the perpare and the perpare detailed design and its bullit on development Prepare detailed design access Applies also to detail as part of the pedestrian access Applies also to detail as pedestrian and the proposal Prepare detailed design access Applies also to Grouncil's complies with detailed design access Applies also to development access NSC Performance actailed design access NSC Performance access <l< th="">and the like 2.
-Obtain on details of the footpath consent designs submitted3.
-Obtain Construction the footpath with the contributions, fees, bonds 2.
-Obtain Lodge final designs of permit construction the footpath with the construction contributions, fees, bonds 3.
-Obtain the permit permit permit permit construction construc4.
-Construct5.
-Apply for release of built drawings" that all bond excordance with Council's requirements of the works6.
-Obtain • Satisfy all requirements • Development occupation for construction Certificate Certificate</l<> and the like 2.
+TABLE B-20.3: Footpaths Matrix Main activities The Process Pre-requisite Compliance with References Comments Pedestrian Lodge a Prepare survey details as howing pedestrian Applies also to development pedestrian Applies also to the male between the showing access boundary (acces) and the showing pedestrian and the pedestrian and the perpare and the perpare detailed design and its bullit on development Prepare detailed design access Applies also to detail as perpare and the pedestrian and the public property Prepare detailed design access Applies also to development access and the pedestrian access and the pedestrian access and the pedestrian access and the pedestrian and the pedestrian access access access and the pedestrian access access a and the like 2.
 Obtain on details of the footpath consent designs submitted 3.
 Obtain Construction the footpath with the contributions, fees, bonds 2.
 Obtain Lodge final designs of permit construction the footpath with the construction contributions, fees, bonds 3.
 Obtain the permit permit permit permit construction construc 4.
 Construct 5.
 Apply for release of built drawings" that all bond excordance with Council's requirements of the works 6.
-Obtain • Satisfy all requirements • Development occupation for construction Certificate Certificate Main activities Pedestrian access between the kerb and the boundary Applies also to footpaths in pedestrian malls built on public properly and the like This is About Public Footpaths in commercial, mixed use and residential areas
+Obtain • Satisfy all requirements • Development occupation for construction Certificate Certificate Main activities Pedestrian access between the kerb and the boundary Applies also to footpaths in pedestrian malls built on public property and the like This is About Public Footpaths in commercial, mixed use and residential areas